 Moving To Berlin Guide – Things To Do Even Before You’ve Arrived

-We know there’s a fuzzy line between some of these items, but these are things that you can start doing well before you come to Germany and of course, continue doing once you’re here.
-So for the purposes of this moving to Berlin guide, items aren’t listed in chronological order or order of importance.
+We know there’s a fuzzy line between some of these items, but there are things that you can start doing long before you come to Germany and of course, continue once you’re here.
+So for the purpose of this moving to Berlin guide, items aren’t listed in chronological order or order of importance.

 You’ve moved to Germany, so you should probably learn German right?
 But you’ve heard that everyone speaks English and you’re confused about whether or not it’s worth the effort.
 Should you learn German when you come to Berlin?
 The answer is a clear and resounding yes!

+It’s a myth that everyone speaks English.
 Unless you live in an impenetrable bubble, you’re going to encounter people who can’t or even, won’t speak English.
-If you call up a customer service line, it’s likely you won’t be able to reach an English-speaking agent.
-If you go to a place like the Ausländerbehörde or the Bürgeramt, the employees are required by law to speak with you only in German.
-If you go to restaurants, it’s possible that the menu will only be in German and the waiting staff may not know English either.
+If you call up a customer service line, it’s quite likely you won’t be able to reach an English-speaking agent.
+If you go to a place like the Ausländerbehörde or the Bürgeramt, employees are required by law to speak with you only in German.
+If you go to restaurants, it’s possible that the menu will only be in German and the servers may not know English either.
 While startups and other companies looking to acquire skilled technology or marketing professionals might be lax on language requirements, most companies will require that you speak German in the workplace.
+In fact, 96% of all jobs in Germany require at least some level of German.

 While Berlin is becoming more international and the country more welcoming to skilled workers, English as the spoken language in the workplace is not as commonplace as you may think.
 So why not learn the language of the country you’ve come to call home?